DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-12 2D Artist Meeting Notes.md

 # Runes

+Let's see em

 # Button Prompt Images

-> Side note: I didn't forget to add the new spell UI, it was just last on my list of things to do.
+> Side note: I didn't forget to add the new spell UI in the bottom right corner, it was just last on my list of things to do.

 Keyboard and gamepad button prompts should be made in the same style as the rest of the UI.